xAirx/ReactNative-RestaurantAppProject/README.md

    #####  Part 1 :

-    * Created a Node module using Express router to support the routes for the dishes REST API. - done
+    * Created a Node module using Express router to support the routes for the products REST API. - done
     * Created a Node module using Express router to support the routes for the promotions REST API. -done
     * Created a Node module using Express router to support the routes for the leaders REST API. -done

     Objective 1

-    * The REST API supports GET, PUT, POST and DELETE operations on /dishes/:dishId end point. -done
+    * The REST API supports GET, PUT, POST and DELETE operations on /products/:dishId end point. -done

     Objective 2